While offering the core curriculum, our classroom settings are infused with exciting projects and research that go far beyond the basic requirements.

 This course examines and analyzes in an integrative manner the commonalities and differences of human experience in at least six spheres of human activity; social scientific/technological, economic, religious/philosophical, geographical and political.

-This course includes a survey of U.S. History with emphasis on the period from the Civil War to Vietnam and the New Conservatism.
+This course includes a survey of U.S. History from precolonial days, revolutionary war, independence, and the founding of the states.
+Emphasis on the period from the Civil War to Vietnam and the New Conservatism.
 The course also includes the study of the structure of the U.S. government and the responsibilities of each branch of government.

 Issues that are currently in the news are analyzed and discussed along with issues that are relevant to students.